Grades K–12 Financial Literacy ResourcesResources for individuals interested in financial literacy for kindergarten through grade twelve students.

 National campaign seeking to motivate, encourage, and support low-to-moderate-income American households to save money, reduce debt, and build wealth.

-California Department of Business Oversight (DBO) Financial Education Center
+California Department of Financial Protection and Innovation

 Users will find information on consumer protection basics to help everyone manage and use money wisely, use credit and loans carefully, and protect identities.

 This site provides courses on budgeting, credit, and identity theft prevention.
 The courses offer pre- and post-tests, videos, and other resources in improving personal financial literacy, including an eBook library with educational material available for free download.

 Collection of interactive resources to help parents and students become more financially knowledgeable and confident.
 Resources include worksheets, flashcards, an app, and articles.